danvega/danvega-dev/blog/2019/04/18/Tips-for-Vue-Developers:-Avoid-directly-manipulating-the-DOM.md

 </template>
 ```

-In the customer form we will then assign a ref to the first name input box.
+In the customer form, we will then assign a ref to the first name input box.

 ```html
 <template>